Pycord-Development/pycord/.github/CONTRIBUTING.md

 The [gitmoji](https://gitmoji.dev) style guide would make your pull look more lively and different to others.

-We dont limit nor deny you using anyother style although, please make sure it is apropriate and makes sense in this library.
+We don't limit nor deny your pulls when you're using another style although, please make sure it is appropriate and makes sense in this library.